Bhargavi-ng/Migration_and_Housing/README.md

 The group will communicate and keep each other posted using Slack channel for Group 3 and Zoom.

 - Link to [Group 3's Slack Channel](https://ucbvirtdatapt-puq6469.slack.com/archives/C02RWJSSP53)
-- Link to Zoom call is in Slack channel.
+- Link to Zoom is in the Slack channel.
 We will meet during class hours on Tuesday and Thursday 7pm PST.
 - Team members will work on 3 separate GitHub branches and inform the group of commits and progress of their work.
 - Once all members have completed their weekly task, the person with the "Square Role" (defined below) will merge the branches.